• Skip to primary navigation

 Each protein bite contains about 5 grams of protein.

-Are energy balls healthy?
+Are these pumpkin protein balls healthy?

 What kind of peanut butter should I use in these balls?